 Administrative costs listed separately for the utility and/or program administrator;

 Program incentive costs;

-Estimated equipment costs;
+Program implementation costs not including customer incentives;

-Estimated installation costs;
+Estimated equipment and installation costs (including any customer contributions);

 EM&V costs; and

 Miscellaneous itemized costs, some of which may be an allocation of total costs for overhead items such as the market potential study or the statewide technical reference manual;

-Description of any strategies used to minimize free riders;
+Description of all strategies used to minimize free riders;

-Description of any strategies used to maximize spillover; and
+Description of all strategies used to maximize spillover; and

 For demandside program plans, the proposed implementation schedule of individual demandside programs.

-Demonstration and explanation in quantitative and qualitative terms of how the utility’s demandside programs are expected to make progress towards a goal of achieving all costeffective demandside savings over the life of the programs.
-Should the expected demandside savings fall short of the incremental annual demandside savings levels and/or the cumulative demandside savings levels used to review the utility’s progress, the utility shall provide detailed explanation of why the incremental annual demandside savings levels and/or the cumulative demandside savings levels cannot be expected to be achieved, and the utility shall bear the burden of proof.
+Demonstration and explanation in quantitative and qualitative terms of how the utility’s demandside programs are expected to achieve all cost-effective demandside savings over the life of the programs.
+Should the expected demandside savings fall short of the incremental annual demandside savings levels and/or the cumulative demandside savings levels used to review the utility’s plan, the utility shall provide detailed explanation of why the incremental annual demandside savings levels and/or the cumulative demandside savings levels cannot be expected to be achieved, and the utility shall bear the burden of proof.

 Identification of demandside programs which are supported by the electric utility and at least one (1) other electric or gas utility (joint demandside programs).